Qiskit/qiskit/README.md

 1. Create an _[IBM Q](https://quantumexperience.ng.bluemix.net) > Account_ if you haven't already done so.

 2. Get an API token from the IBM Q website under _My Account > Advanced > API Token_.
-This API token allows you to execute your programs with the IBM Q backends.

-3. We are now going to add the necessary credentials to Qiskit.
-Take your token from step 2, here called `MY_API_TOKEN`, and pass it to the `IBMQ.save_account()` function:
+3. Take your token from step 2, here called `MY_API_TOKEN`, and run:

    ```python
    >>> from qiskit import IBMQ